alejoduque/dronetones/Drone-Sound.md

 A participatory performance to acknowledge those who have died -so far- under the coward "drone wars".
 Estimates of those killed in strikes between 2004 and early 2013 range from around 2000 to around 3000 deaths in Pakistan.

 Presented at Desert Numérique in France, on July 2013.
-Next time We will capture images taken from the perspective of a flying device and transmit them live to a local screen.
+For [[Desert Numérique 05 (2014)]] we will capture and transmit real-time images from the perspective of a flying (FPV) device and project them live to a local screen.

 ### Previous reference:
 ![BDDWS](http://coop.re/?BDDWS.head.138652948219)